Erb's Palsy Lawyer

 While only one or two out of every 1,000 babies have this condition, the unfortunate fact is that Erb’s Palsy could have been prevented in many cases.
 If your child suffers from Erb’s Palsy as a result of preventable errors on the part of a medical professional, you may have the right to demand compensation for the medical treatment your child will need.

-The Law Office of Cohen & Jaffe, LLP, is committed to holding OB-GYN doctors accountable for birth injuries.
-We aggressively pursue compensation for the lifelong care needs, the family’s hardships and quality of life enhancements for the child.
+At the Law Office of Cohen & Jaffe, our Erb’s Palsy injury lawyers have over a century of collective experience helping families whose children have been harmed by birth injuries such as Erb’s Palsy and other brachial plexus injuries.
+We aggressively pursue compensation for the lifelong care needs of the child, the family’s hardship and quality of life enhancements for the child.

 Erb’s palsy, Klumpke’s palsy and other shoulder dystocia injuries involve loss of feeling and some degree of paralysis, but they vary in severity:

 - Shock to the nerves — If there is no tear, the disability usually resolves on its own as the baby grows.